L – Arginine

 Is L Arginine worth taking?

 Generally safe.
-L-arginine is considered to be generally safe and might be effective at lowering blood pressure, reducing the symptoms of angina and treating erectile dysfunction due to a physical cause.
-However, if you take a blood pressure drug, talk to your doctor before using L-arginine.
+L-arginine is considered to be generally safe and might be effective at lowering cardiovascular health, reducing the concerns of angina and treating male vitality due to a physical cause.
+However, if you take a cardiovascular health drug, talk to your doctor before using L-arginine.

 Is L Arginine and Arginine the same thing?